genebean/jekyll-beanbag/_posts/2022-01-30-jupiter-garage-data.md

 date: 2022-01-30 22:34 -0500
 ---

-The other day I was litening to [Linux Unplugged 441](https://linuxunplugged.com/441) and heard Chris mention how he wished he had a way to track the temperature in the garage where the server is.
+The other day I was listening to [Linux Unplugged 441](https://linuxunplugged.com/441) and heard Chris mention how he wished he had a way to track the temperature in the garage where the server is.

-I decieded that this was something I could help with, so I hit him up on Twitter:
+I decided that this was something I could help with, so I hit him up on Twitter:

 > Hey [@ChrisLAS](https://twitter.com/ChrisLAS) - I was listening to LUP today and heard you might need to monitor temperatures in your garage… DM me if you want a cloudless WiFi monitor based on ESPHome.
 >